 |Manufacturing is the creation of goods that are suitable for use.||Production creates utility|

-Both Manufacturing vs Production has their own set of challenges nature and scope.
-Production is a multi-step process which is complex in nature, and every company has their own production processes and control in place to make sure that the production results in quality and efficient output which can be sold in the market.
-Manufacturing also is an equally complex process in nature and in character which involves requires to keep the right amount of machinery and men to keep an adequate inventory in the company which makes it an equally important process.
-Both Manufacturing vs Production go hand in hand and makes then vital and an integral part of the company revenue and cost management.
+Both Manufacturing vs Production has their own set of challenges, nature, and scope.
+Production is a multi-step process that is complex in nature, and every company has its own production processes and controls in place to ensure that the production results in quality and efficient output that can be sold in the market.
+Manufacturing is also an equally complex process in nature and character, which requires the right amount of machinery and men to keep an adequate inventory in the company, making it an equally important process.
+Manufacturing and Production go together, making them vital and integral to the company’s revenue and cost management.